cf-toolsuite/cf-butler/README.md

 You must add the following configuration properties to `application-{env}.yml` if you want to enable integration with an operations manager instance

-* `om.apiHost` - a Pivotal Operations Manager API endpoint
+* `om.apiHost` - a VMware Tanzu Operations Manager API endpoint
 * `om.enabled` - a boolean property that must be set to `true`

 > the `{env}` filename suffix above denotes the Spring Profile you would activate for your environment